Here’s what’s in the debt ceiling deal - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Priscilla Alvarez, Alayna Treene and Lauren Fox contributed to this report.
+CNN’s Priscilla Alvarez, Alayna Treene, Kevin Liptak and Lauren Fox contributed to this report.